robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/sets-exercises.md

 **b)** not equal - first set has 1 element second has 2 **c)** not equal

+## Show that a set is a subset of another
 ### 17
 Suppose that $A$, $B$, and $C$ are sets such that $A \subseteq B$ and $B \subseteq C$.
 Show that $A \subseteq C$.